Interdisciplinary Career Immersion – Mentorship Program

 3. Develop a dedicated website and application system for the program

-4. Produce internship video documentaries and organize showcase events
+4. Produce Career Immersion video documentaries and organize showcase events

 5. Promote participating companies through campus recruitment campaigns